TencentARC/ArcNerf/docs/models.md

 #### TCNN FusedMLP Model
 Same structure with `Linear Network Model`.
 But multi-layer mlp is replaced by the fusedmlp from [tiny-cuda-nn](https://github.com/NVlabs/tiny-cuda-nn).
-It is must faster than original linear network, but loses flexibility(Only fix neuron size, hard to init the params, hard to modify source code, etc.)
+It is much faster than original linear network, but loses flexibility(Only fix neuron size, hard to init the params, hard to modify source code, etc.)
 Specify the type as `FusedMLPGeoNet/FusedMLPRadianceNet`.